ciraganenicole/Taskforce/README.md

 The Wallet Web Application is a platform that allows users to control their financial transactions and accounts.
 Built using cutting-edge technologies including Firebase, Reactjs, and TailwindCSS, this application ensures a smooth and user-friendly experience for tracking financial activities daily.

+## Functionalities

+#### A. Authentication

+A user can:

+- Log in
+- Signup
+- Logout

+#### B. Application

+A user can:

+- Create, edit, and delete an account.
+He can also visualize the account list on the home page and see account details
+- Create and edit a record
+- When creating a record, he can select from the list of existing categories and subcategories or create new ones

 ## Technologies used

 - Firebase